zshanahmed/react-task-tracker/README.md

 * Use state to pass through components and do changes correspondingly
 * How styling works in JS and how we can do inline stylings
 * How props work and how we can ensure proptypes as well as default props
+* How forms work and states can help with form inputs